Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model: Introduction

 The purpose of the present paper is: \begin{itemize} \item To construct an alternative version of the theory where asymmetry generation occurs through dark electroweak baryogenesis, which is another reasonable mechanism that is worth exploring.
 We show that there is sufficient freedom to arrange for the dark electroweak phase transition to be strongly first order, as required for this mechanism.
-Such a phenomenon may give rise to gravitational waves that are detectable through future space-based interferometers \cite{Caprini:2019egz}. \item To analyse some minimal possibilities for how the dark asymmetry may be reprocessed into a visible asymmetry through various higher dimension portal interactions\footnote{For previous applications of asymmetry transfer through portal interactions in ADM models, see \cite{Foot:2004pq,Shelton:2010ta,Feng:2013wn}.}. \item To continue to analyse the quite difficult problem of how observational constraints on dark radiation may be obeyed in such a theory.
+Such a phenomenon may give rise to gravitational waves that are detectable through future space-based interferometers \cite{Caprini:2019egz}. \item To analyse some minimal possibilities for how the dark asymmetry may be reprocessed into a visible asymmetry through various higher dimension portal interactions\footnote{For previous applications of asymmetry transfer through effective operator portal interactions in ADM models, see \cite{Foot:2004pq,Shelton:2010ta,Feng:2013wn}.
+We also note Ref.~\cite{Hall:2019rld}, in which the renormalisable neutrino portal is responsible for asymmetry transfer following dark electroweak baryogenesis in a dark sector with a mirror gauge group and two Higgs doublets.}.
+We also discuss the generation of these asymmetries, and contend that there should be sufficient $CP$ violation in the dark CKM matrix to produce the required baryon asymmetry. \item To continue to analyse the quite difficult problem of how observational constraints on dark radiation may be obeyed in such a theory.
 One of our goals here is to present a clear account of the challenges in achieving this aim without introducing fine-tuning that is as bad or worse than the cosmological coincidence puzzle of Eq.~\ref{eq:Omega-coincidence}. \end{itemize}